 - Has simple editing tools: annotations, text, cropping, blur effect, etc.

 - Supports copying a screenshot directly when screenshotting selected areas for quick pasting

 - Ability to share content with others

-- The app does not always work correctly, possibly due to the large number of functions.
+- The app does not always work correctly, possibly due to a large number of functions

 But if you find this way a better fit for your purposes, here are the three best programs to use.

 1. Screenshot Guru